michaeldmoore/michaeldmoore-multistat-panel/README.md

 2018-12-18 00:21:07.000,ZZZ,North,0.928
 ```

 Note, sensor AAA in this data set has multiple values, each a few hours apart.
 All the other sensors have a single row - this will allow the aggregation feature to be demonstrated later in this note.
-Each row nthis data set includes a date/time, a label and a value, plus a region field (that will be useful in grouping).
+Each row in this data set includes a date/time, a label and a value, plus a region field (that will be useful in grouping).
 The field names can be anything; everything is defined in the configuration tabs.
 Additional fields, if any, will appear in the tool-tip pop-up display, if enabled.

 As you can see, Multistat is configured using a number of option tabs.
 Let's examine each of these in sequence.